AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 This can be useful, for example, when your business logic requires fine tuning of the age header (with a value based on calendar day) since by default the age header is set to 0.
 That said, **please exercise caution when turning off default caching.**

 * can be overridden for all HTML/Text content by defining the `EXPIRATION_TIME` variable in `global.vars` using the AEM as a Cloud Service SDK Dispatcher tools.
-* can be overridden on a finer grained level by the following apache mod_headers directives:
+* can be overridden on a finer grained level, including controlling CDN and browser cache independently, with the following apache mod_headers directives:

    ```
    <LocationMatch "^/content/.*\.(html)$">
         Header set Cache-Control "max-age=200"
+        Header set Surrogate-Control "max-age=3600"
         Header set Age 0
    </LocationMatch>
    ```

+   >[!NOTE]
+   >The Surrogate-Control header applies to the Adobe managed CDN.
+If using a [customer managed CDN](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/content-delivery/cdn.html?lang=en#point-to-point-CDN), a different header may be required depending on your CDN provider.

    Exercise caution when setting global cache control headers or those that match a wide regex so they are not applied to content that you might intend to keep private.
 Consider using multiple directives to ensure rules are applied in a fine-grained manner.
 With that said, AEM as a Cloud Service will remove the cache header if it detects that it has been applied to what it detects to be uncacheable by dispatcher, as described in dispatcher documentation.
 In order to force AEM to always apply the caching headers, one can add the **always** option as follows: